 Yes, a city must "give preference in purchasing to products made of recycled materials if the products meet applicable specifications as to quantity and quality."182 Furthermore, a city is required to regularly review and revise its procurement procedures and specifications to eliminate procedures and specifications that explicitly discriminate against products made of recycled materials.
-Cities are required to make sure their procurement procedures and specifications are specifications to make sure their procurement procedures and specifications are required to make sure their procurement procedures and specifications encourage the use of products made of recycled materials.
+Cities are required to make sure their procurement procedures and specifications encourage the use of products made of recycled materials.
+The Texas Commission on Environmental Quality may order an